shdlabs/SSTorytime/docs/approach.md

 written there.
 Even Wikipedia information is not knowledge unless it's in someone's head.
 To the causal browser, it is merely information, even hearsay.
 Knowledge for the population is different from knowledge for a single person.
-A library doesn't make you smartif you don't read the books.
+A library doesn't make you smart if you don't read the books.
+So engineering knowledge involves engineering habits and behaviour.

+## Tools make work easier?

+We're talking about knowing how to acquire and retain knowledge.
-Technology tries to help, but it can also get us stuck doing the wrong thing.
+Technology can help, but it can also get us stuck doing the wrong thing.
+If we take away too much of the work from people, people will forget how to do the work.
+That's how knowledge works.

 Semantic knowledge representations have not evolved since the Semantic Web was proposed during the 1990s, at a time when the technology was primitive and the technologists weren't themselves experienced in how to use it.